Newbie-coder09/MusicPlayer-JAVA/README.md

 * Code gives error sometimes
 * This is my first big project so it may not perform as expected but I'll keep updating it

-Note: * You can contact me on telegram at @SOUL_AYU if you have any querry related code.
+Note: * You can contact me on telegram at @SOUL_AYU if you have any query related code.

 The code is given below (Create instance of MyFrame in Main class and run Main class):